Important update for Oktoberfest 2020: Unfortunately, the Munich Oktoberfest 2020 has been cancelled due to the coronavirus pandemic.

 Fun fact: The “Hacker-Festhalle” tent will have a rock band playing everyday at 5:30PM to get the party started.

-Besides 15 different types wine there’s also champagne and sparkling wine in the Weinzelt – wine tent.
+Besides 15 different types of wine, there’s also champagne and sparkling wine in the Weinzelt – wine tent.

 It’s actually family-friendly.
 Kind of like a state fair with more than 80 rides.